-California’s average homeownership rate decreased slightly to 54.8% in 2019.
-This was down from the homeownership rate of 55.2% experienced in the prior year.
+California’s average homeownership rate decreased to 55.3% in 2025.
+This was down from the homeownership rate of 55.8% experienced in the prior year.

-After trending down from its 60.7% peak in 2006 to its present level near 55%, the homeownership rate has finally stabilized at a normative level for the state.
+After trending down from its predatory mortgage-induced 60.7% peak in 2006 to its present level near 55%, the homeownership rate has finally stabilized at a normative level for the state.

-California’s homeownership rate typically falls around 10 percentage points below the national average, partly due to the state’s more mobile population.
+California’s homeownership rate typically runs around 10 percentage points below the national average, partly due to the flexibility of the state’s more mobile population.
 Another culprit for California’s low homeownership rate is a lack of residential construction sufficient to support the state’s ever-growing population.
-This supply-and-demand imbalance forces homeownership out of reach for many would-be homebuyers, a dynamic which legislators are attempting to address in 2020.
+This supply-and-demand imbalance cyclically forces homeownership out of reach for many would-be homebuyers, a dynamic which legislators have aggressively addressed for years with little to show in return.

-However, as the next recession looms ever-closer in 2020, the homeownership gains California has experienced since 2016 are fragile.
+However, as the coming recession settles in, the homeownership gains California has experienced since 2016 appear free from the kind of disruptive loss by foreclosure seen in 2008.
 Whether our state’s homeownership rate remains near its historical level or declines alongside the global economy remains to be seen.
-It will depend on how low mortgage interest rates slide in the coming months and whether these low rates will be enough to induce homebuyers to return to a shaky market.

 Chart 1